yonigresearch-wq/yonigresearch-wq.github.io/_pages/experience.md

 2022 - 2024

-- Performed parametric and non-parametric statistical analyses for clinical trial data over multiple research projects
+- Performed statistical data analysis over multiple questionnaire studies, with emphasis on survey statistics
-- Managed financial aspects of global studies, including budgetary appendices and negotiations and payment tracking
+- Managed operational and financial aspects of clinical studies, including budget projections, negotiations, and payment tracking
-- Exclusively handled regulatory affairs and communications with Helsinki committee for over 50 simultaneous studies
+- Coordinated regulatory submissions and communications for over 50 concurrent studies, collaborating with clinical teams, sponsors, and regulatory affairs to ensure smooth execution of time-sensitive research objectives